Brian Dawkins: 2011

 Head coach John Fox named Dawkins the starting strong safety to begin the regular season, alongside free safety Rahim Moore.
 He started in the Denver Broncos' season-opener against the Oakland Raiders and collected a season-high nine combined tackles in their 23–20 loss.
-On October 23, 2011, Dawkins made five combined tackles and two sacks during an 18–15 win at the Miami Dolphins in Week 7.
-He was sidelined for a game in Week 15 and Week 17 due to a reoccurring neck injury.
+On October 23, 2011, Dawkins made five combined tackles and two sacks during an 18–15 win at the Miami Dolphins in week 7.
+He was sidelined for a game in week 15 and week 17 due to a reoccurring neck injury.
 He finished the season with 51 combined tackles (38 solo), six pass deflections, three sacks, and a forced fumble in 14 games and 12 starts.
 On January 19, 2012, it was announced that Dawkins would play in the 2012 Pro Bowl as a late injury replacement for Pittsburgh Steelers' safety Troy Polamalu.

 Retirement

-After calling Coach John Fox on April 23, 2012, Dawkins announced via Twitter that he was retiring from the NFL.
+After calling Fox on April 23, 2012, Dawkins announced via Twitter that he was retiring from the NFL.
 His reasoning was he wanted to retire while he was still healthy.
 He planned to stay in Colorado, and wanted to begin coaching high school football that fall.

 On April 28, 2012, Dawkins alongside Jeffrey Lurie announced that he would sign a one-day contract, and retire as a member of the Philadelphia Eagles.
 The Eagles retired Dawkins' number 20 in a ceremony at half-time of their September 30 game against the New York Giants.
 The Eagles have retired only nine players' jerseys in franchise history, which goes back more than 80 years.

 Hall of Fame

 On February 4, 2018, it was announced that Dawkins was voted into the Pro Football Hall of Fame and was one of five players selected.
 Dawkins joined Randy Moss, Brian Urlacher, Ray Lewis, and former Eagles teammate Terrell Owens.

 On August 4, 2018, Dawkins was officially inducted into the Pro Football Hall of Fame and attended the ceremony at the Pro Football Hall of Fame in Canton, Ohio.
+He was the first former Clemson player to be inducted into the Pro Football Hall of Fame.